09iqranoor/09iqranoor/README.md

 <p align="center"> Software Engineer |  Web Developer | IT Instructor </p>

-A passionate and detail-oriented Frontend Web Developer from Pakistan 🇵🇰, dedicated to creating clean, user-centric, and high-performing web applications.
+A passionate and detail-oriented  Web Developer from Pakistan 🇵🇰, dedicated to creating clean, user-centric, and high-performing web applications.

 With a strong blend of technical expertise, creativity, and problem-solving skills, I aim to deliver seamless digital experiences that drive results. 🚀

-Currently working as a Visiting Lecturer (IT) 👩‍🏫 and a Freelance Front-End Developer 💻, constantly learning and upgrading my skills to build better and faster web applications.
+I have also worked  in gov degree collage as a Visiting Lecturer (IT)  👩‍🏫 and a Freelance Web Developer 💻, constantly learning and upgrading my skills to build better and faster web applications.
+Also running my own web development academy MICODINGSCHOOL .

 ---